 If the lease has been properly drawn, the guarantor is on the hook for every liability of the tenant to the head lessor.
 So, if a sublease is created, the obligations of the original tenant remain unchanged.
 So the guarantor stays on the hook.

 However, it may be part of the deal in the round that the new subtenant finds a new guarantor, and the old guarantor is released.
 For a subletting of all of the property, the release could be complete.
 If only part of the property is sublet, then the new guarantor would guarantee only the sub tenant’s obligations for that part.

 The Net Lawman subleases provide an option relating to variations to the obligations of the guarantor.

 The sublessor may decide to ask the new subtenant for a security deposit.
-If he has already lodged one with the head landlord, his obtaining one from the new subtenant in the same sum is a neat way to make sure he is covered for any liability under his own deposit agreement.
+If the sublessor has already lodged one with the head landlord, their obtaining one from the new subtenant in the same sum is a neat way to make sure they are covered for any liability under their own deposit agreement.

 We have other articles on business leases that are applicable to subleases.
 The best place to start is our introduction to leases and licenses.

 We also have an article about assigning (transferring) a business lease to a new tenant and an assignment agreement for a business lease.